 7. Let GradeCam score numeric answers

-We can not tell you how excited we are about the most groundbreaking grading feature we’ve ever released.
-Aita is our Artificial Intelligence Teaching Assistant.
-She uses AI technology to actually read your student’s numeric handwriting.
+We cannot tell you how excited we are about the most groundbreaking grading feature we’ve ever released.
+GradeCam now uses Artificial Intelligence to actually read your student’s numeric handwriting.
 That’s right!
-She deciphers their hastily scrawled numbers so you don’t have to.
+We decipher hastily scrawled numbers so you don’t have to.
+This new AI technology answers the age-old teacher dilemma of “how best can I grade these finished test forms quickly.”

 8. Automatically track standards data